Fired. Discontinued. Let go. Dehired. Right-sized.

 Once you know what you’ll have to live on (unemployment benefits and savings, for example), you can determine if you need to find other sources of income — for example, a part-time job.
 (But be aware of the impact this will have on your unemployment benefits.)

-If you have a cash-value life insurance policy, however, you may find that to be a source of emergency cash.
+However, if you have a cash-value life insurance policy, you may find that to be a source of emergency cash.

-But you will have to pay interest on any loans you take out, and you’ll want to pay the loan back when you are able to.
+But you will have to pay interest on any loans you take out, and you’ll want to pay the loan back when you can.

 When you are fired, you may experience a substantial loss in income.
 As a result, you may qualify for federal programs that determine eligibility based on income.
 For example, the Earned Income Tax Credit, Temporary Assistance for Needy Families, or Medicaid.